Are eggs healthy for our health according to scientific research?

 Considering that one egg on average contains about 186 mg of cholesterol, and the desired daily allowance for adults is up to 200 mg (more than 240 mg is considered high cholesterol), then according to the results of the study , the risk of developing cancer increases if you eat more than 2 eggs per day (excluding other sources of cholesterol such as meat, shrimp, etc.).

-Meta-analyses of 12 studies with 629,453 participants shows that eating eggs may increase the risk of developing ovarian cancer .
+Meta-analysis of 12 studies with 629,453 participants shows that eating eggs may increase the risk of developing ovarian cancer .

 A pooled analysis of 15 prospective cohort studies examining the effect of processed and unprocessed meat, poultry, seafood, eggs on prostate cancer suggests that eating more than 3 eggs per week (compared to eating less than 1 egg per week) increased the risk of developing prostate cancer .

-However, one study says that eating eggs does not increase the risk of developing a bladder cancer, except for a possible positive relationship with the intake of fried eggs based on the limited number of studies .
+However, one study says that eating eggs does not increase the risk of developing bladder cancer, except for a possible positive relationship with the intake of fried eggs based on the limited number of studies .

 Are eggs good for cholesterol?

-Meta-analyses of 55 studies and 2,772,486 participants shows that high-dietary intake of eggs and cholesterol was associated with all-cause and cancer mortality.
+Meta-analysis of 55 studies and 2,772,486 participants shows that high-dietary intake of eggs and cholesterol was associated with all-cause and cancer mortality.
 Little evidence for elevated risks was seen for intakes below 0.5 egg/day or 250 mg/day of dietary cholesterol .

-So, are eggs healthy for weight loss and are eggs good or bad for you in general according to scientific research?
-Well, the short answer is no. Although, some studies say that egg consumption has no significant effects on blood pressure in adults and is not associated with the risk of CVD and cardiac mortality in the general population but still eggs may be bad for our health.
+So, are eggs good or bad for you according to scientific research?
+Well, the short answer is no. Although, some studies say that egg consumption has no significant effects on blood pressure in adults and is not associated with the risk of CVD and cardiac mortality in the general population but eggs may still be bad for our health.

-If you want to find out how science-based nutrition and diet can prevent and treat the most common diseases, improve your overall health and help you live longer then you can click here to learn more.
+P.S.
+If you want to find out how science-based nutrition and diet can prevent the most common diseases, improve your overall health and help you live longer then you can click here to learn more.